-The Organic Trade Association urges timely action on all fifteen of the key areas identified in our comments.
-Although we have ranked each topic according to the level of impact we believe it will have in increasing organic integrity, they are all extremely important and we urge NOP to take action on each one.
+The Organic Trade Association appreciates the summary the CACS has provided and the list of actions that will build a better compliance and enforcement system.
+The Organic Trade Association has identified fifteen critical action areas and ranked them according to the level of impact we believe each will have in increasing organic integrity.
+Although we have provided a ranking, we want to emphasize that they are all extremely important and we ask NOSB to please urge NOP to take action on each one.